AtlassianPS/ConfluencePS/docs/commands/Get-ChildPage.md

 ```

 ### -Skip
-Controls how many objects will be skipped before starting output.
+Controls how many things will be skipped before starting output.
 Defaults to 0.

 ```yaml